NBISweden/urdr/README.md

 Follow
 [the instructions](https://github.com/NBISweden/ops-redmine/blob/main/README.md)
-to setup and run Redmine.
+to set up and run Redmine.
 The repository may be cloned in a separate directory, away from where you cloned the `urdr` repository.

-The setup of Redmine include importing a database dump of Redmine in your local Redmine database.
-The database dump file should be named `redmine_db.dump` and it should be placed in that repository's `initdb.d` directory.
+The setup of Redmine includes importing a database dump of Redmine in your local Redmine database.
+The database dump file should be named `redmine_db.dump`, and it should be placed in that repository's `initdb.d` directory.

-When the Redmine containers are up and running (use e.g. the `docker-compose-dev.yml` file with `docker-compose` as described in their `README.md`), log in to the `postgres` container and then make your user administrator.
+When the Redmine containers are up and running (use, e.g., the `docker-compose-dev.yml` file with `docker-compose` as described in their `README.md`), log in to the `postgres` container and then make your user administrator.
 Run the following commands, where `MYUSER`